davidholsgrove/cfn-postgresql-user-provider/docs/PostgreSQLUser.md

 You can specify the following properties:

 - `Name` - of the user to create
 - `Password` - of the user
 - `PasswordParameterName` - name of the parameter in the store containing the password of the user
 - `WithDatabase` - if a database is to be created with the same name, defaults to true
+- `GetParametersFromSSM` if true, treat all parameters as SSM Parameters to be retrieved
 - `DeletionPolicy` - when the resource is deleted
 - `Database` - connection information of the database owner -- `Host` - the database server is listening on.
 -- `Port` - port the database server is listening on.
 -- `Database` - name to connect to.
 -- `User` - name of the database owner.
 -- `Password` - to identify the user with.
 -- `PasswordParameterName` - name of the parameter in the store containing the password of the user

 Either `Password` or `PasswordParameterName` is required.

 ## Return values
 There are no return values from this resources.